Scofield626/DDC-P4-BMv2/README.md

     - `actual_paths.py` - the simulation in the control plane to compute the paths that packet actually takes
  - `path_stretch/` - the evalution via path stretch (i.e., the ratio between the length of the path a packet takes throughthe network, and the shortest path between the packet’s source and destination in thecurrent network state)
  - `packet_latency/` - the evaluation via packet latency (the comparison of time that before and after link failures)
- - `acticles` - the replication article uses the [ReScience C](https://rescience.github.io/) journal template.
+ - `acticle/` - the replication article uses the [ReScience C](https://rescience.github.io/) journal template.
 Instructions to reproduce the article are provided in the subfolder `README`.

 ## Quick Guide
 ### Environmental Setup